Your Paper Your Way

 • Produce images near to the desired size of the printed version.• A detailed guide on electronic artwork is available on our website:

-• The word count includes the abstract, references and figure and table legends.
+• There is currently no word count, however we encourage authors to be as concise as possible.
 Tables should be kept to a minimum and no table should be bigger than half a page.• References are in the correct format for this journal

-• Permission has been obtained for use of copyrighted material from other sources (including the Web)• Modelling studies should include some validation with observational data Use of the Digital Object Identifier
+• Permission has been obtained for use of copyrighted material from other sources (including the Web)• Modelling studies should include some validation with observational data Online proof correction

 Corresponding authors will receive an e-mail with a link to our online proofing system, allowing annotation and correction of proofs online.
 The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and answer questions from the Copy Editor.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.